Program: B.S., Electrical Engineering

 Jacaranda Hall (JD) 4509

-Graduates of the Bachelor of Science in Electrical Engineering program at CSUN will have:
+Students receiving a Bachelor of Science in Electrical Engineering will be able to: